surmjnr/alx_fe_javascript/dom-manipulation/README.md

 1. Open `index.html` in a web browser
 2. Click "Show New Quote" to display random quotes
+3. Use the category dropdown to filter quotes by category
+4. View filtered quotes in the dedicated display area
-3. Use the form to add your own quotes
+5. Use the form to add your own quotes
-4. Press Enter in the category field to quickly add quotes
+6. Press Enter in the category field to quickly add quotes
-5. Use "Export to JSON" to download your quote collection
+7. Use "Export to JSON" to download your quote collection
-6. Use "Import from JSON" to add quotes from a file
+8. Use "Import from JSON" to add quotes from a file
-7. Use "Clear All Quotes" or "Reset to Defaults" for data management
+9. Use "Clear All Quotes" or "Reset to Defaults" for data management

+## Category Filtering Features

+### Dynamic Category Management
+- **Automatic Population**: Categories are extracted from quotes and populated in dropdown
+- **Real-time Updates**: Categories dropdown updates when new quotes are added
+- **Sorted Display**: Categories are displayed in alphabetical order
+- **Persistent Selection**: Last selected filter is remembered across sessions

+### Filtering Functionality
+- **Category Selection**: Choose from "All Categories" or specific categories
+- **Filtered Display**: View all quotes in selected category with proper formatting
+- **Quote Numbering**: Each filtered quote shows its position (1 of X, 2 of X, etc.)
+- **Empty State Handling**: Shows appropriate message when no quotes found in category

+### Integration with Random Quotes
+- **Filtered Random**: "Show New Quote" button respects current category filter
+- **Smart Fallback**: Handles categories with no quotes gracefully
+- **Session Memory**: Last viewed quote is saved even when filtered

 ## Web Storage Features